Honey Bee Dance Language

 You wont see them doing the twist or boogie woogie but they have some rather impressive moves of their own.

 This blog post may contain affiliate links.
 Read here.

-Researchers noticed some of the bees doing strange movements on the honeycomb inside the hive.
+Early bee researchers noticed some of the bees doing strange movements on the honeycomb inside the hive.
 The bees were doing this for a reason but early beekeepers had no idea what it meant.

-In the early 1900’s, Austrian researcher Karl Von Frisch studied sensory perceptions of honeybees.
+In the early 1900’s, Austrian researcher Karl Von Frisch studied sensory perceptions of honey bees.
 His work proved that the repetitive dance moves of bees in the hive had meaning.

 Without a good supply of food, a bee colony has no hope of growth or sustainability.
 Many people think that bees collect honey but they do not.

 Worker bees fly from the hive to collect nectar.
 Nectar is a sweet liquid with a high water content produced by many blooming plants.

 Communication is Key

-Efficient nectar gathering is essential to the survival of a honeybee colony.
+Efficient nectar gathering is essential to the survival of a honey bee colony.
 A time will come when there will be no blooms and no nectar available to collect.
 The bee colony must store enough food to survive until Spring blossoms.

 This may be why we say a hard worker is “busy as a bee”.
 Much time and energy would be wasted if each bee had to find a great food source on their own.

 When a worker finds a great food source, she will return to the hive with nectar.
 The worker bee will dance and share samples of the nectar with others.

 Bees performing the waggle dance are communicating the direction and approximate distance to a food source.
 (Maybe like me running to the mini-cupcake stand at the supermarket ?)

-The Waggle Honeybee Dance
+Honey Bee Waggle Dance

 The waggle dance is used to direct worker bees to food sources that are more than 100 meters away from the hive.
 The more attractive the food source – the more excited the dance moves.
 (Again – me and the mini-cupcakes)

-The Circle or Round Honeybee Dance
+Circle or Round Honey Bee Dance

 Because the food source is close to the hive. (within 20 meters) the bees will use their sense of smell and vision to look for the sweet blossoms.
-More workers are enticed to seek out the nectar source.
+More workers are enticed to seek out the nectar source because of the dance.

 When the blooms of a particular type start to dwindle, the bees will switch to a more attractive source.
 Again, they will “hit the dance floor” to show their love for the new nectar source.

 No Limbo Moves For Dancing Bees

-The honeybee is quite agile even when she is not on the dance floor.
+The honey bee is quite agile even when she is not on the dance floor.
 There is so much we don’t know about this wonderful insect.

 The membrane along the bee’s back is thicker than the one along its belly.
 This allows the bees to curl their abdomen but they can not do back-bends.

 Mankind has been interacting with this insect for thousands of years and we still have so much to learn.
-Perhaps with more study and research we will be able to discover ways to help the honeybee.
+Perhaps with more study and research we will be able to discover ways to help the honey bee.

 Bee Colonies are dying at an alarming rate and those that aren’t dead are not as healthy as they used to be.
 We beekeepers keep shaking our heads as we try to find some way to help our bees.

-The plight of the honeybee has so many variables a solution has not been found.
+The plight of the honey bee has so many variables a solution has not been found.
 Researchers continue to search for answers and beekeepers try to hold on.

 The bees know what they are doing and it is our job to try to understand.
 They are trying to tell us something – lets hope we hear it before the last dance.

 I think I’ll look more closely in my hives tomorrow.
 The next new dance craze might be right under my nose.